zimme/meteor-collection-softremovable/README.md

 # Collection-softremovable

-Add soft remove to collections
+Add soft remove to collections.

+This package uses aldeed:simple-schema, aldeed:collection2 and aldeed:autoform
+if they are available in the project.

 ## Usage